cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/06-table-creation/table-creation.rst

 Date and time types
 -------------------

 Management of date and time data is a very complicated affair.
 Calendars change over time and differ among cultures, time zones vary geographically, and "leap" adjustments to the calendar and clock occur irregularly.
 SQL provides very robust date and time types along with operations on these types that allow for very precise storage and management of these values.
-However, here again, implementations vary, and you should read your database system's documentation to understand the fine points.
-See Appendix B, :ref:`appendix-b-datetime-types` for a full discussion.
+However, here again implementations vary, and you should read your database system's documentation to understand the fine points.
+See Appendix B - :ref:`appendix-b-datetime-types` for a full discussion.

 There is no standard syntax for date and time literals in SQL.
 In most cases, strings in some implementation-defined format(s) are used to represent dates and times.
 Internally, the values may be stored as decimal numbers - offsets from some fixed reference.
 In this book we will simply use character strings conforming to the `ISO 8601`_ standard.
 Using this format, dates can be usefully compared - ``'2001-04-10'`` is correctly less than ``'2014-01-22'`` - which also means we can put data in order by date columns.
-Time values can be trickier due to the possible inclusion of time zone, but we will avoid these complications by simply ignoring them (there are no examples of time values in our database).
+Time values can be trickier due to the possible inclusion of time zones, but we will avoid these complications by simply ignoring them (there are no examples of time values in our database).

 .. _`ISO 8601`: https://en.wikipedia.org/wiki/ISO_8601